zhou100/MusicBoxChurn/README.md

 Most features are related to behavior.
 Features are generated by activity type (search, play, download) and by different window size (one day, a week, a month etc.).
-The exact variables including the following: frequency, recency of events, total playing time, songs fully played and other playing behaviors such as the mean and Standard deviation of song playing time.
-Frequency of certain Events over a fixed Time Window.
+The exact variables including the following: frequency, recency of events, total playing time, songs fully played and other playing behaviors such as the mean and Standard deviation of song playing time; Frequency of certain Events over a fixed Time Window;
-Recency is last event time from a Snapshot of time.
-Total playing time of songs by user for a certain time window.
+Recency is last event time from a Snapshot of time; Total playing time of songs by user for a certain time window.
-The mean and Standard deviation of Play time percentage of song length
+The mean and Standard deviation of play time percentage of the entire song length.

 User profile is a bit limited for the given data, so User preferred device, i.e. android and IOS users is the main characterization of this aspect.

-5. Exploratory data analysis
+## 5. Exploratory data analysis
 * Evaluating the playing time to distinguish bots.

 ![User play time](img/bots.png)